JSON API > Introduction

 interface SingleResponse {

-status: number; // HTTP status code of an individual response
+status: number; // HTTP status code for the individual response.

-response?: any; // JSON data if the response was successful
+response?: any; // JSON data for a successful response.

 }